Zoom Rockman

+Early life and education

+Rockman, who comes from an artistic family, was educated at the Jewish Community Secondary School (JCoSS) in New Barnet, London.
+He studied graphic design at Central Saint Martins, London.

 Awards

 Rockman was presented with the Achievement in Media award at the 2012 Spirit of London Awards.

-In 2013, he was named to the Evening Standard's, "hottest 25 under-25s in the capital" list.
+In 2013, he was named to the Evening Standard's "hottest 25 under-25s in the capital" list.

-In 2019, Rockman won an award at the Ellwood Atfield cartoonists of the year ceremony.
+In 2023, Rockman won, for the Best Pocket Cartoon, the Mel Calman Award at the Ellwood Atfield cartoonists of the year ceremony.